JulietIdume-TheAnalyst/Excel-Analysis/README.md

     - For Data Collection
     - For Data Cleaning
       1. Data Manipulation
-      2. Data Visualization
+    - Data Visualization
 </details>

 <details>
 <summary><h2>♻️Data Cleaning and Preparation</h2></summary>

-In the initial stage of the data preparation and cleaning, we perform the folowing:
+In the initial stage of the data preparation and cleaning, the folowing things were done:
 1. Data loading and inspection
 2. Handling missing variables
 3. Removed records with missing departments and salaries (ex-employees or incomplete entries).
 4. Replaced missing gender with a generic "Not specified" label.
 5. Formatted salary as numeric values for analysis.
-6. Structured the bonus rules table for easy lookups using formulas and joins.
+6. Structured the bonus rules table for easy lookups using formulas.

 </details>